Amnesty says evidence both sides committed war crimes in Ukraine

 "We have repeatedly raised the issue of war crimes and in our most recent reports we have documented evidence of war crimes from both sides," said Shetty, repeating the allegations in the Russian capital, where authorities have denied their involvement in the conflict in eastern Ukraine.

-Shetty said the organization had requested meetings with President Vladimir Putin and Foreign Minister Sergei Lavrov but neither had agreed to meet him or answered the allegations.
+Shetty said the organisation had requested meetings with President Vladimir Putin and Foreign Minister Sergei Lavrov but neither had agreed to meet him or answered the allegations.

 Russia has denied it is a party to the conflict and has dismissed accusations that it has sent soldiers and weapons to support the separatists.